-The purpose of STA4AS is to equip graduates with an in depth understanding of modern statistical methods in the following three key topics: 1.
+The purpose of STA4AS is to equip graduates with an in depth understanding of modern statistical methods in the following four key topics: 1.
 Sample surveys with an emphasis on simple random sampling and stratified random sampling.
 2. Multivariate analysis with an emphasis on inference for the multivariate mean, checking for underlying multivariate normality, principal component analysis and discriminant analysis.This topic includes an introduction/review of common linear algebra results.
 3. Time series analysis with an introduction into the theoretical foundation of Box-Jenkins univariate time series models which form a basis for empirical work with time series data.
+4. Introduction to statistical consulting with an emphasis on providing an introduction to the statistical and non-statistical matters that may arise in consulting practice.
 This subject is co-taught with STA3AS.
 However, independent research regarding some advanced proofs is required and assessed in STA4AS.

 Subject Co-ordinatorPaul Kabaila

 Subject year levelYear Level 4 - UG/Hons/1st Yr PG